-455 KHz IF ALIGNMENT
+455 KHz IF ADJUSTMENT

 Connect the transceiver to a power source and attach the microphone.
-Turn volume to its mid-position squelch at minimum and the PA switch in the CB position.
-Set FINE TUNING to the mid-position (normal) and the CHANNEL selector to channel 13.
+Turn volume to its midposition squelch at minimum and the PA switch in the CB position.
+Set FINE TUNING to the midposition (normal) and the CHANNEL selector to channel 13.

 Connect an AC voltmeter (VTVM) across the speaker terminals in the transceiver.
-Alternatively, the meter can be connected to the ''Phone'' jack by means of a standard phone plug.
+Alternatively, the meter can be connected to the "Phone" jack by means of a standard phone plug, switch the CB/PA switch to external.

-Connect a 455 KHz signal generator (modulated 30% at 1 KHz) to pin 2 of V2 (6BL8).
+Connect a 455 KHz signal generator (modulated 30% at 1 KHz.) to pin 8 of V2 (6BL8).
 Make certain the output frequency of the generator is within 1 KHz of 455 KHz.
 Increase generator output until the VTVM reads approximately 0.5 volts.

 Adjust the top and bottom tuning cores of T3, T4 and T5 for maximum output.
 Reduce generator output progressively as circuits come into line so that VTVM reading does not exceed about 0.5 volts.
-When no further increase can be obtained by adjusting the cores, disconnect the signal generator and proceed with the 11.275 MHz IF adjustments.
+When no further increase can be obtained by adjusting the cores, disconnect the signal generator and proceed with the 11.257 MHz IF adjustments.